 Whether you’re a geology student, mineral collector, or industry professional, understanding albites provides insight into one of Earth’s most widespread and important rock-forming mineral species.

 Albite represents the pure sodium endmember of the plagioclase feldspar series, distinguished by its chemical composition of sodium aluminum silicate with the formula NaAlSi₃O₈.
+Albite's chemical formula is NaAlSi3O8.
 As a major constituent of the feldspar group, albite forms through the complete solid solution series between sodium-rich albite and calcium-rich anorthite, creating the broader category known as plagioclase feldspars.
+As a key rock-forming mineral, albite is widely distributed across the Earth's crust.

 The name albite derives from the Latin albus, meaning white, which perfectly describes the mineral’s usual colour.
 Johan Gottlieb Gahn and Jöns Jacob Berzelius first identified and named this mineral in 1815, recognizing its significance within the broader family of silicates.
 When anorthite content remains below 10%, geologists classify the mineral as albite, making it the most sodium-rich member of the plagioclase series.